piazzai/user-overrides.js/README.md

 // user_pref("permissions.default.image", 3);
 ```

 Run `updater.sh` and `prefsCleaner.sh` to enforce the new preferences, then launch Thunderbird and log into your account using OAuth.
-Once this is done, clear any cookies saved during the process, close Thunderbird, comment out the two lines again, and run `updater.sh` and `prefsCleaner.sh` to restore privacy-enhancing defaults.
+Once you are done, clear any cookies, close Thunderbird, comment out the two lines again, and run `updater.sh` and `prefsCleaner.sh` to restore privacy-enhancing defaults.